0xPolygonID/tutorials/mkdocs/docs/issuer/on-chain-issuer/on-chain-tutorial.md

     ONCHAIN_ISSUER_CONTRACT_NETWORK=<BLOCKCHAIN_OF_WITH_ISSUER_CONTRACT>
     ```

 2. Deploy an on-chain issuer contract.
-You can use [this sample on here](https://github.com/iden3/contracts/blob/master/contracts/test-helpers/IdentityExample.sol) or create your own smart contract with custom logic.
+You can use [this sample here](https://github.com/iden3/contracts/blob/master/contracts/test-helpers/IdentityExample.sol) or create your own smart contract with custom logic.

     Use the following State Contract addresses: